AI Ethics: An Empirical Study on the Views of Practitioners and Lawmakers: Results and Discussions

 The second most significant principle to the survey participants was \textit{accountability} (71.7\%).
 It refers to the expectations or requirements that the organizations or individuals need to ensure throughout the lifecycle of an AI system.
 They should be accountable according to their roles and applicable regulatory frameworks for the system design, development, deployment, and operation by providing documentation on the decision-making process or conducting regular auditing with proper justification. \textit{Privacy} is the third most frequently occurred principle, supported by 69.7\% of the survey participants.
 It refers to preventing harm, a fundamental right specifically affected by the decision-making system. \textit{Privacy} compels data governance throughout the system lifecycle, covering data quality, integrity, application domain, access protocols, and capability to process the data in a way that safeguards privacy.
 It must be ensured that the data collected and manipulated by the AI system shall not be used unlawfully or unfairly discriminate against human beings.
 For example, one of the respondents mentioned that

 \faComment{} “\textit{The privacy of hosted data used in AI applications and the risk of data breaches must be considered.}”

-In general, the survey findings of AI ethics principles are in line with the widely adopted accountability, responsibility, and transparency (ART) framework \cite{AR15} and the findings of an industrial empirical study conducted by Ville et al. \cite{AR2}.
-Both studies \cite{AR2} \cite{AR15} jointly considered \textit{transparency} and \textit{accountability} as the core AI ethics principles, which is consistent with the findings in this survey.
-However, we noticed that \textit{privacy} has been ignored in both mentioned studies \cite{AR2} \cite{AR15}, but is placed as the third most significant principle in this survey.
-The reason might be that, as more and more AI systems have been placed online, the significance of \textit{privacy} and data protection is increasingly recognized.
+In general, the survey findings of AI ethics principles are confirmatory to the widely adopted accountability, responsibility, and transparency (ART) framework \cite{AR15} and the findings of an industrial empirical study conducted by Ville et al. \cite{AR10}.
+Both studies \cite{AR10} \cite{AR15} jointly considered \textit{transparency} and \textit{accountability} as the core AI ethics principles, which is consistent with the findings in this survey.
+On contrary, we noticed that \textit{privacy} has been ignored in both mentioned studies \cite{AR10} \cite{AR15}, but is placed as the third most significant principle in this survey.
+The reason might be that, as more and more AI systems have been placed online, the significance of \textit{privacy} and data protection is increasingly recognized \cite{bansal2022internet}.
 Presently, various countries embarked on legislation to ensure the protection of data and \textit{privacy}.